 This program is a health program that seeks to provide hope, dignity and security to women who are the heads of household of destitute families.
 Health and nutrition education are the primary foci of this grant.
 Shelter and improved economic skills will provide households with long-term sustainability and improve families’ quality of life.

-Synod of Mid-Atlantic
+International/Synod of Mid-Atlantic

 Guatemala Microloan Project

 Santo Domingo, San Felipe, Guatemala